Owl Junk Art Wall Decor

-Make this owl using costume jewelry earrings and a vintage hardware pull.
+Make teeny tiny owl decor using costume jewelry and a vintage hardware pull.

-Last week when I made the Mermaid my granddaughter thought it was an Owl.
+Last week when I made a Mermaid and my granddaughter thought it was an Owl.
 I don’t know how she came up with that.
 I did think it was interesting because I had these pieces laid out just waiting for me to put them together.

 The flower broach has been in my bling stash for a while.
 Every time I looked at the broach all I could see were owl eyes.
 I guess it’s the shape of the two blooms?
 Anyway, I would think about how to create the owl and always thought I would cut the broach in half …separate the eyes.

 Luckily I spotted the drawer pull one day and ta-dah….an idea was born.
-I found a piece of reclaimed wood, painted it a soft gray, distressed lightly, and applied dark wax.
+I thought the shape of the white wood piece might work nicely but then decided it didn't.

-Before I attached the bling and pull I finished the back by adding a hanger and the wall protectors.
+Before I attached the bling and pull I finished the back by adding a hanger and then wall protectors on each corner.

-I drilled a screw hole for the furniture pull then attached it to the board.
-The pull has the screw attachment that has to be recessed into the wood….that’s important for this project.
+I drilled a screw hole for the furniture pull and attached it to the board.
+The pull has a screw attachment that has to be recessed into the wood….that’s important for this project.
 I was able to attach the pull and it holds the “eyes” in place.

 I bent the broach slightly and slid it under the pull.
 Then I tightened the screw until it held the “eyes” in place.
 And that was it.
 How about those turquoise eyes….pretty.